thomasjpfan/skconfig/README.rst

         }
     }

-To load the sampler from json:
+To load the sampler from json

 .. code-block: python